 Another major drawback is that if you’ve completed a phase and moved on to the next one, you can’t really go back and fix something until the maintenance phase.

 In order for Waterfall to work well, you should know all the requirements before the development process starts.
 However, if the project doesn’t require a lot of flexibility and has a tight schedule, Waterfall is the go-to methodology for completing the development efficiently and in time.

-b) V Model.
 This one is also known as the the Verification and Validation model.
 It’s a sequential model like Waterfall, which means that all of the work products and activities for a given phase are completed before the next phase begins.
-However, there’s a short step forward from the Waterfall methodology – this time, the testing team gets involved during the early phases of the SDLC, rather than at the end of the project, which reduces the amount of potential reworking.
+However, there’s a short step forward from the Waterfall methodology – this time, the testing team gets involved during the early system development life cycle phases, rather than at the end of the project, which reduces the amount of potential reworking.